davidthewatson/davidthewatson.github.io/src/about/index.md

 My bikes, drums, and computers have led to <a href="#health">health</a>, <a href="#music">music</a>, and <a href="#software">software</a>.

+What code and jazz share is that both result from consciousness and context beyond language.
+Indeed, in terms of language, one is logical and compulsive, while the other, emotional and impulsive.

+It should come as no surprise, then, that labor markets are now split between robots,  AI (the root of which is robots in stasis without 3d physics, otherwise known as enough GPU compute to burn down a data center), and humans who are robotically compulsive.

+Data centers became Fordist footnotes when software's postmodern extensibiliity enveloped and commodified the data center in its wake.

+Startups are my default mode.

+Tamed prototype design, product development, and platform deployment as angels morphed into VC's on the way to M&A.

 > Death gives meaning to our lives.
 It gives importance and value to time.
 Time would become meaningless if there were too much of it. <footer>- <cite>[Ray Kurzweil][4]</cite></footer>
 [4]: https://www.goodreads.com/quotes/274918-death-gives-meaning-to-our-lives-it-gives-importance-and

 ###### <a name="health"></a>Health
 <img class="icon-headshot" src="/images/jade.jpg" alt="Jade" title="Jade"></img>

+Healthcare is self-care, at least in the United States.

 I've discovered that, from Shorthairs to Weimaraners to Vizslas, pointers have a way of moving me.
 Like a nomad, I'm always on the run.
 From what, I'm not exactly sure.
 The rolling stone gathers no moss.